emanueleusai/TrackerFastAnalysis/README.md

 - CalibTracker : running on data / MC, cosmics / collisions.
 Contains clusters, tracks, ...

 More information:
+...

 Todo list:
 - add muon information
+- add seed information
 - allow tuning of event content to control the size of the output files
 - allow sampling of events from collisions to control the size of the output files

+- duplicate in more recent release for 2018

 In parallel:
 - adapt the geometry to allow running on CRack data